 The majority of women who have abortions are poor or low-income status, as defined by the U. S. federal poverty level for a single woman with no children.
 The distribution for abortion patients was:

 - Below 100 percent of federal poverty level: 42 percent (poor income status)

 - Between 100 percent and 199 percent of poverty level: 27 percent (low-income status)

 - 200 percent or more of the poverty level: 31 percent (better off status)

 One third of the women who had an abortion had no insurance.

 Fifty-eight percent of the women with insurance still chose to pay out of pocket.

-Sixty-one percent of women who had an abortion in 2008 had at least one previous birth:
+Nearly sixty percent of women who had an abortion in 2015 had at least one previous birth: